jasonhanks/k8s-cloud-app/README.md

 sent to the appropriate backend *Service*.

 You should then be able to access the application using the URL: http://k8s-cloud-app.example.com (or whatever your proper domain name is)

-## Installing the Helm Chart

-When you are satisfied with the configuration use the following command to deploy the application to your Kubernetes cluster from the project root folder:

-    helm install k8s-cloud-app helm/ -f ./k8s-cloud-app-values.yaml